 Samuel Untermyer was one of the most prominent Jews of his day in America.
 He was a prominent Zionist, and was President of the Keren Hayesod (United Israel Appeal).
-In addition, he was the national leader of an unsuccessful movement in the early 1930s for a worldwide boycott of Germany, and called for the destruction of Hitler's regime.
+In addition, he was the national leader of the Non-Sectarian Anti-Nazi League from 1933-1938, and called for a worldwide boycott of Germany, and called for the destruction of Hitler's regime.

 Samuel Untermyer was also passionately interested in horticulture.
 He famously said that if he could do it over again, he would want to be the Parks Commissioner in New York City!
 Unlike most wealthy garden-owners, Untermyer was expertly knowledgeable about horticulture.
 The level of horticulture at the Untermyer Gardens was nationally famous, and some great gardeners got their training there.

 His ambition for the garden was that it be not less than the "finest garden in the world."*

 Articles Of Interest

 * Letter, William Welles Bosworth to John D. Rockefeller, Jr., Rockefeller Archive Center